7Block Labs

 Principle of Least Privilege

-• Role-Based Access Control (RBAC): Limit access to critical services and APIs.
+• Role-Based Access Control (RBAC): Keep tight control over who can access important services and APIs.

-• Use OAuth2 or JWT Tokens: For API endpoints, enforce token validation with short-lived tokens.
+• Use OAuth2 or JWT Tokens: When it comes to your API endpoints, make sure to enforce token validation with tokens that have a short lifespan.

 Example: